-A student must satisfy the program requirement of a reading knowledge of two languages other than English before the end of the second summer in residence.
+Students are required to have a reading knowledge of two foreign languages other than English before the end of the second summer in residence.
 These languages should be relevant to the general history of the discipline (French, German, Spanish, or Italian) or specifically relevant to the student’s area of research.
-A student’s native language should not count if it is not relative to his or her proposed area of research.
-In order to receive credit for each language, students must pass a reading comprehension exam in the appropriate language department at Princeton University.
-A grade of “high pass” in a summer language course at Princeton may also be used to fulfill the language requirement.
+A student’s native language will not count if it is not relevant to the proposed area of research.
+In order to receive credit for each language, students must pass a reading comprehension exam in the appropriate language department at Princeton.
+A grade of “high-pass” in a summer language course at Princeton may also be used to fulfill the language requirement.
 Students who are native speakers of the language may waive the exam requirement.

-The general examination is designed to ascertain the student’s general knowledge of the subject, acquaintance with scholarly methods of research, and ability to organize and present material.
-The components of the general examination are assembled sequentially during the student’s period in residence, according to a program overseen and approved by the Ph.D.
-Program Committee.
-The general examination is normally taken upon completion of two years of course work (preferably in the fall of the third year in residence).
+The General Examination, which is normally taken upon completion of two years of coursework, is designed to ascertain the student’s general knowledge of the subject, acquaintance with scholarly methods of research, and ability to organize and present material.
+The General Exam is an oral examination based on a dossier of six rewritten seminar papers, selected in consultation with the Ph.D.
+Committee.
+The components of the general examination are assembled sequentially during the student’s period in residence.

 Recently Completed Dissertations: The wide range of possible research topics is illustrated by the following dissertations.